TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/interactive-pause-python/2025-03-10-interactive-pause-in-multithreaded-python.md

     ```
 3. `future.add_done_callback()`.
 This fires a callback upon completion of each future.
 Does not block main thread.
 Result handling may not run in main thread.

-    Probably the "cleanest" way to integrate with the flow demonstrated in this post, unless you handle `future.result()` in a non-thread-safe manner, in which case this is a no-go.
+    Probably the "cleanest" way to integrate with the flow demonstrated in this post, unless you handle `future.result()` in a non-thread-safe manner, in which case... beware race conditions.
     ```python
     def callback(f):
         try: